Article Badge Image

 Each type of account has its own rules, benefits, and restrictions.

-More unusual accounts, like self-employment retirement accounts, trusts, or employer 401(k) accounts are offered by far fewer robo-advisors.
+More unusual accounts, like self-employment retirement accounts, trusts, or employer 401(k) accounts, are offered by far fewer robo-advisors.

-If you have investments with another company, the robo-advisor won’t be able to view and manage those funds, so it won’t perform to the best of its ability.
+When you use a robo-advisor, the software has to be able to view and access all of your investments to work optimally.
+If you have assets with another company, the robo-advisor won't be able to view and manage those funds, so it won't perform to the best of its ability.

 Fund selection